lindleycoetzee/haskell_to_python/chapter_1: basic arithmetic, equality, boleans, functions and if statements.md

 | ```ghci> 10 / 8```   | ```>>> 10 / 8``` |
 | 1.25  | 1.25  |

-With Haskell you need to wrap the negative numbers in parenthesis (round brackets) otherwise you will get an error.
+In Haskell you need to wrap the negative numbers in parenthesis (round brackets) otherwise you will get an error.

 | Haskell  | Python |
 | --- | --- |